FULL SERVICE AGENCY REVEALS INTENSE STUDY: “BRAVERY REQUIRED” FOR SUCCESS; LAUNCHES NEW WEBSITE

 Results from Crux Creative’s year-long intensive study of successful creative material reveals the need for intensified philosophy, and other key principles the firm incorporates into their new website, CruxCreative.com, and their client’s designs.

-“Our study suggests that top performing creative material incorporates specific philosophical ideas.
-A great graphic or outperforming SEO (search engine optimization) alone simply aren’t enough,” said Crux Creative founder, Michele Allen.
+“Our study suggests that top-performing creative material incorporates specific philosophical ideas.
+A great graphic or outperforming SEO (search engine optimization) alone simply isn’t enough,” said Crux Creative founder, Michele Allen.
 “Breakthrough design work is bold, is never watered down or ‘safe’, and makes a specific statement.
 The over-connectedness of the world took place during the era of ‘integrated marketing communications’.
-To yield a meaningful differentiation in the modern economy, creativity must reflect an intensified belief, like what you see on our new site, and in the work we do for our clients.”
+To yield a meaningful differentiation in the modern economy, creativity must reflect an intensified belief, like what you see on our new site, and in the work, we do for our clients.”